StarBorn1v1/HostMaster/README.md

 Developers frequently have multiple local services running simultaneously: development servers, APIs, databases, test environments, and background containers.

 While traditional terminal commands can identify these processes, a visual overview makes the relationships easier to understand instantly.
 Host Master exists to provide that visual layer.
-It doesn't replace your system diagnostic tools—it complements them by making your local port activity immediately visible and actionable.
+It doesn't replace your system diagnostic tools it complements them by making your local port activity immediately visible and actionable.

 ## How It Works